TeddyCho/TeddyCho.github.io/_posts/2015-05-29-taq-visualization.md

 # Visualization

-The following illustration shows GOOG trades and quotes on the NASDAQ OMX BX exchange over two hours' time.
+The following illustration shows GOOG TAQ data on the NASDAQ OMX BX exchange over two hours' time.

 The bid and ask are represented by two horizontal bars whose length is defined by quote size.

 The left graph represents the data feed in its original CLOB form.
 The trades are represented by yellow stars whose sizes are defined by trade volume.
-Translucency and horizontal noise are added so that accumulation is observable.
+(Translucency and horizontal noise are added so that accumulation is observable.)

 The right graph represents a simulated FBA feed with an interval time of **360 seconds**.
 Analogous to the CLOB representation, the exchange BBO is denoted by the two bars.
-When an auction results in a trade, the trade is represented by a star.
+When an auction results in trading, the trades' aggregate is represented by a star at the clearing price, whose size is defined by aggregate volume.

 <a href = "https://cdn.rawgit.com/TeddyCho/TeddyCho.github.io/master/_posts/img/goog2hours.gif"><img src="https://raw.githubusercontent.com/TeddyCho/TeddyCho.github.io/master/_posts/img/goog2hours.gif" /></a>